duesnate/nn-inference-fpga/project_report.rst

 Convolutional Block
 -------------------

 In order to understand the interface of a convolutional block used in image classification, we must first understand the format of an input image.
 An RGB color image consist of a grid of pixels where each pixel has three associated intensity values; one for red, green, and blue.
 Each color is represented as its own channel such that grayscale images will have one channel and RGB images will have three.
-Typically these color values will have 8-bit precision per color which will provide 256 levels of intensity.
+Typically these color values will have 8-bit precision per color which provides 256 levels of color intensity.
 Lets take for example a 16x16 8-bit RGB image.
-This would have 256 3-channel pixels and will require 6144 bits or 768 bytes of storage.
+This would have 16x16 = 256, 3-channel pixels and will require 16x16x3 = 768 bytes or 16x16x3x8 = 6144 bits of storage space.
 The input for the first convolution layer using this example can be described as a three-dimensional (16x16x3) grid of 8-bit values.

 .. figure:: figs/rgb_image_16x16x3x8.png

    Figure: 16x16 3-Channel RGB Image

-The convolution operation consists primarily of the multiply-accumulate (MACC) operation.
+The convolution layer consists primarily of the multiply-accumulate (MACC) operation.
 The trained weights of a CNN are realized using what is called a "kernel" which is just a square grid of trained weight values that is smaller in dimension than the input image.
 It is important to note that when working with 3-channel RGB images, a unique kernel grid must exist for each color-channel resulting in a 3-dimensional MxNx3 shaped kernel.
 This grid of weights functions as a sliding filter that moves over the image where in each iteration it is convolved with an equally sized sub-section of the input image.
 For each iterative location of the kernel, the image grid and kernel grid are multiplied element-wise.
-The resulting product from each pixel-weight multiplication is then summed together respective of their color-channel to produce a scalar output.
-In a model for RGB images there will be three scalar valued neurons produced that correspond to each iterative location of the applied kernel.
+The resulting product from each pixel-weight multiplication is then summed together over all input channels to produce a scalar output.
+In a model for RGB images there will be one scalar valued neuron produced that corresponds to each iterative location of the applied kernel.
 For the next iteration the kernel is shifted over the image by one pixel such that it covers a slightly different portion of the input.
-This process is repeated until all rows and columns of the image's grid-space have been convolved.
+The same MACC process is repeated for each subsequent iteration until all rows and columns of the image's grid-space have been convolved.
 The scalar outputs are then organized respectively to form a new grid of values called the "feature map".
-This feature map is then passed forward to the next operation in the network.
+It is usually desirable to increase the depth from input to output by training additional sets of kernel weights.
+An output depth of two or three feature maps would be achieved by doubling or tripling the number of trained weights and repeating the same convolution with all kernel sets.
+These features are then passed forward to the next operation in the network.
 Described above is the most basic form of the convolution operation.

+.. figure:: figs/hdl_bd_macc.png

+   Figure: Block design for the MACC operation.

 There are additional features that are optional and can typically be enabled and adjusted by modifying parameters.
 In some situations it may be desirable to apply zero-padding to the convolution operation by surrounding the input image borders with zero-valued pixels.
 Applying a zero-padding of n pixel will increase the input image size by 2n in both the row and column dimension.
 For example, a 5x5x3 grid becomes 7x7x3 grid after applying zero-padding of one.
 Another common parameter used in convolution operations is stride length which by default will be one.
 Stride length controls the number of pixels in which the kernel will shift over the image for each iteration.
 Stride length can be increased to effectively downsample and thus reduce the size of the output feature map.

-.. figure:: figs/hdl_bd_macc.png

-   Figure: Block design for the MACC operation.

 The aim of a convolution layer is to extract learned shapes and patterns frome the input images as features.
 To accomplish this, kernel weight values are learned using a set of training data consisting of pre-classified images.
-Optimal weights that will effectively extract the necessary features are adjusted through iterative back-propogation.
+Optimal weights that will effectively extract the necessary features are adjusted through iterative back-propogation techniques.
 This is called supervised learning.
 A convolution layer typically reduces the row and column dimensions while increasing the depth or channel count.
 This allows for many features of the same input region to be learned.
 A decrease in pixel resolution is effective in order to prevent over-fitting since each feature does not require the entire resolution of the input.
 To increase the output's depth - and thereby increase the number of learned features - we use additional sets of kernel weights that are trained and applied to the inputs.
-Below is a visualization of the convolution operation with a 5x5 input and one zero-padding.
+Shown below is a visualization of the convolution operation with a 5x5 input and one zero-padding.
 It shows two sets of 3x3x3 kernel weights convolve over the input with a stride of two.
-The output generated is a 3x3x6 feature map.
+The output generated is a 3x3x2 feature map.

 .. figure:: figs/convolution_visualize.png

    Figure: Visualized convolution operation.
 [Input Image: 5x5x3 (RGB); Kernel Weights: 3x3x6; Zero-padding = 1; Stride = 2; Output Feature: 3x3x6]

 Implementing a convolution function in hardware is computationally expensive and will require a fair amount of processing resources.
-Convolution operations will typically consume the majority of the total utilized processing resources in CNN models.
-Intuitively, the convolution operations will occupy the majority of the utilized logic resources when implementing CNNs on FPGAs.
+Convolution operations will typically consume the majority of the total processing resources in CNN models.
+Intuitively, the convolution operations will occupy the majority of the logic resources when implementing CNNs on FPGAs.

-Notice that convolutional blocks used in NN designs are for the most part all very similar if not identical.
+Notice that convolutional blocks used in NN designs are for the most part all very similar with just a few adjustments.
 The only differences would be parameters such as the input and kernel sizes as well as other settings such as zero-padding and stride steps.
 These blocks have a high potential for modularity.
 A generic convolution block can be described using HDL just once and then instantiated as many times as needed.
-By modifying the VHDL's **generic ports** when instantiating components, block parameters are determined pre-synthesis allowing for differently configured convolution layers to be implemented throughout the model using the same HDL.
+By modifying VHDL's **generic ports** when instantiating components, block parameters can be determined pre-synthesis allowing for differently configured convolution layers to be implemented throughout the model using the same HDL block.

 Non-Linear Activation Block